Wandalen/wMathMatrix/doc/eng/tutorial/MatricesComparison.md

 Both matrices have the same buffers, dimensions, and element values, so both routines `_.identical` and `_.equivalent` return `true`.

-### Comparing matrices with different strides widths
+### Comparison matrices with different strides widths

 Strides do not affect the result of the matrix comparison.